pickle-lotus0976/EDA/README.md

 ---

-## 📖 About This Repository
+## About This Repository

 This repository serves as a personal portfolio and learning log for various FPGA designs.
 Each top-level folder contains a distinct, self-contained Vivado project.
 The focus is on creating clean, reproducible, and well-documented hardware designs.

 ### Directory Structure

----

 The repository is organized as a monorepo, with each project in its own directory.

-## 🛠️ Required Toolchain
+## What I used:

-To work with these projects, needed the following software installed:
+To work with these projects, I needed the following software installed:

 **FPGA Synthesis Tool: AMD Vivado 2025.1 Standard ML Edition**

+---

 **Version Control: Git**